hist0613/HumanLessAI/README.md

 # HumanLessAI

+> "Don't be afraid to restart, if there is a better way."

 ## Overview
 Just remember the following things, to get involved in this project:
 - **Manage Everything That Matters**